JaylaHouse/SlytherSnake/readme.md

 # Slyther Snake
-> Discription: Our software engineering team: {Leo Carmona, Jayla House, Steve Tchagou, Shizene --?, Lauren Taylor } Our project is a fun to play game, where the player is a snake and has to navigate through different level environments trying to get to the end while doging enemies and obstacles.
+> Discription: Our software engineering team: Leo, Jayla , Steve , Shizene , Lauren.
+Our project is a fun to play game, where the player is a snake and has to navigate through different level environments trying to get to the end while doging enemies and obstacles.
 We have decided to take on this project because as a team we beleive it will be a fun project while still challenging to where we will all learn something new by the end.
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents